elastic/apm-server/TESTING.md

 * running tests as described above will create a `*.received.json` file for every newly created of changed snapshot.
 * run `make update` to create the `approvals` binary that supports viewing the changes.
 * run `./approvals` to review and interactively accept the changes.

+## Manual Testing

+For manual testing with the elastic stack and the agents there is a test environment based on docker.
+To get this running execute the following commands.

+* Run `make start-env`
+* Run 3 times around your table, it takes ES quite a bit to startup completely with X-Pack
+* Go to `localhost:5000` or `localhost:5000/error` and press refresh a few times
+* Open `localhost:5601` in your browser and log into Kibana with `elastic` and `changeme`
+* Create the `apm-server-*` index pattern
+* In Kibana go to the Discovery tab and you should see data

+For manual testing with specific agents, check instructions at `tests/agent/[LANG]/README.md`